United States • Born on February 6th

 Philip joined Watsi on October 25th, 2014.
-Five years ago, Philip became the 586th member to automatically support a new Watsi patient every month.
-Since then, 5,385 more people have become monthly donors!
-Philip's most recent donation traveled 8,500 miles to support Joseph, a brave young boy from Kenya, to fund testicular surgery.
+Eight years ago, Philip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Philip's most recent donation traveled 8,200 miles to support Marissa, a 48-year-old vegetable vendor from Philippines, to fund a cholecystectomy.

 Philip has funded healthcare for 104 patients in 12 countries.